junghyori/Product-Feature-Prioritization-Analysis/README.md

 ### 3. Priority Analysis

-After extracting the features, this section is dedicated to their analysis and prioritization.
-Their significance is determined based on factors like relevance, frequency, and sentiment scores.
-The deep analysis aids in highlighting the most important features which could be pivotal in enhancing the Disneyland visitor experience.
+After extracting the features, this section delves into their analysis and prioritization.
+Features are evaluated based on factors such as relevance, frequency, and sentiment scores.
+Additionally, this section introduces category analysis.
+Rather than focusing solely on individual features, features are grouped into broader categories to identify patterns and understand their collective impact on the visitor experience.
+This categorization provides a holistic view, allowing for an understanding of overarching themes that resonate strongly with visitors.
+Through this comprehensive analysis, the study aims to spotlight the most important features and categories that could be instrumental in enhancing the Disneyland visitor experience.

 ### 4. Evaluation